gpskwlkr/ova/README.md

 Note that `ova help` could be executed per subcommand as well, like `ova add help` which provides a description for chosen subcommand.

+# Install

+Right now the only possible way to install `ova` is via

+`cargo install ova`

 # What's to do

 - [x] Storing keys in a local file :tada: